February 4, 2013

-As the skies started blemishing the dawn’s twilight, I stand at a break point still not discerned on where exactly to begin or what exactly to inscribe here.
+As the skies blemish the dawn’s twilight, I stand at a break point still not discerned on where exactly to begin or what exactly to inscribe here.
 It has been long-drawn-out since I penned down my infinite unanswered notions here in my weblog.
-The recent course of events has been cozy and comforting just like the present weather in New Delhi.
+The recent course of events has been cosy and comforting just like the weather right now in Delhi.
 The environment is contentedly positioned to kick-start my final graduate design collection.

 The very fact that I got through the college campus placements and I now have a job to look forward to propels oodles of warmth inside my flesh.
 The icing on the cake is that my best friend and I made to to the same company.
 I will shortly be working as a fashion designer in Burnt Umber, with the Pantaloons team in Mumbai.

 At this instance when I look back, I joined NIFT to befall in one amidst John Galliano, Alexander McQueen and Rei Kawakubo.
 I still do.
 It was tricky to pick between a retail brand and a designer brand.
-Working with a designer brand is still the easier ticket to achieve 0.0001% of what John Galliano has conquered.
-However, the retail environment escalates you as a professional, nurtures your management & organizational skills and furnishes healthier conception of commercial styles, tastes and trends as you deal with the masses.
+Working with a designer brand is still the easier ticket to achieve even 0.000001% of what John Galliano has conquered.
+However, the retail environment escalates you as a professional, nurtures your management & organisational skills and furnishes healthier conception of commercial styles, tastes and trends as you deal with the masses.